emhill/151-S15/src/morea/02.OO-intro/grade1.md

   - outcome-eclipse
 morea_sort_order: 1
 morea_chartjs_data: "[12, 12, 1]"
-morea_chartjs_labels: '["Excellent", "Satisfactory", "Unsatisfactory"]'
+morea_chartjs_labels: '["Satisfactory", "Unsatisfactory", "No Submission"]'
 morea_chartjs_caption: |

   Follow the Eclipse project workflow we'll be using for the rest of the semester.
-"Satisfactory" indicates that working Java code was submitted, but that the Eclipse project was flawed in some way.
+"Satisfactory" indicates correct submissions.
+"Unsatisfactory" indicates that working Java code was submitted, but that the Eclipse project was flawed in some way.

 ---